Medical charity says has reached limit in fight against Ebola

-BRUSSELS (Reuters) - Medecins Sans Frontieres, a medical charity that has been at the forefront in the fight against Ebola in West Africa, said it was reaching its limit and urgently needed other organizations to step up the efforts against the deadly disease.
+BRUSSELS, Oct 15 (Reuters) - Medecins Sans Frontieres, a medical charity that has been at the forefront in the fight against Ebola in West Africa, said it was reaching its limit and urgently needed other organisations to step up the efforts against the deadly disease.

-The organization currently operates six centers in Guinea, Sierra Leone and Liberia, with a total of 600 beds.
+The organisation currently operates six centres in Guinea, Sierra Leone and Liberia, with a total of 600 beds.
 Its personnel on the ground have grown from about 650 at the start of August to about 3,000 currently.

 “We have increased our capacity a lot,” said Brice de le Vingne, director of operations for MSF, which is also known as Doctors Without Borders.
 “Now we have reached our ceiling.”

-De le Vingne called on other actors, such as governments and international organizations, to up their game.
+De le Vingne called on other actors, such as governments and international organisations, to up their game.

 “They are deploying as we speak, but we still don’t see the results on the field,” he said.
 “The speed of the deployment is still lower than the speed of the epidemic, and that is problematic.”